sayhellotojungle/iptv-udproxy/README.md

 1. **PPPoE does not add a default route**: pppd is configured with `nodefaultroute`, preventing it from affecting the system routing table at the source.
 2. **Dual route guard protection**: Checks every 5 seconds to ensure the default route always goes through the LAN port.
 3. **PPPoE is only for IPTV authentication**: After dialing, the ppp interface carries no system traffic.
-4. **rp_filter must be set on the host**: Since `/proc/sys` is read-only inside the container, you need to set the IPTV port's rp_filter to 2 (maybe or not) on the host machine.
 5. **On-demand dial-up (optional)**: Auto-disconnects when no streams are active; auto-dials when a request arrives.

 ## 故障排查